ferion11/wine64_bottle_dotnet/README.md

 # wine64_bottle_dotnet
-> Just one wine64 bottle with dotnet 4.8 to make tests on no-multilib wine64
+> Just one wine64 bottle with dotnet 4.8 to make tests and workaround installations